 Restaurants all across the city will open windows and set up tables outdoors if possible once the weather warms up.
 The Dinner en Blanc, while not a Philadelphia invention, is the perfect example of enjoying the summer weather with al fresco dining.

 There are some popular restaurants spots, like the French bistro Parc on Rittenhouse Square, that have heaters that allow al fresco street dining even when it’s a little chilly.
-Others, like Brauhaus Schmitz on South Street, will open a wall of windows, allowing the restaurant to open right onto the street.
+Others, like Brauhaus Schmitz on South Street, will open a wall of doors, allowing the restaurant to open right onto the street.
 And still others will specially set up tables on the sidewalk or in a garden area for diners.

 Experience Colonial Philadelphia